willytjandra/AmazonS3Tutorial/README.md

 ## Sample Code

 This repo contains a minimal sample code to upload a file into S3 bucket in LocalStack.
-It is a console app which will upload `hello-world.txt` to S3 bucket in `LocalStack`.
+It is a console app which will upload `hello-world.txt` to S3 bucket in LocalStack.

 ### Getting Started

-First, let's start `LocalStack` in our local development machine.
+First, let's start LocalStack in our local development machine.
 The easiest way to get LocalStack up and running in your local machine is to use [docker](https://www.docker.com/get-started).

-I have provided a [`docker-compose.yml`](./docker-compose.yml) file which will run `LocalStack` in a container.
+I have provided a [`docker-compose.yml`](./docker-compose.yml) file which will run LocalStack in a container.

 Open your terminal window and run:
 ```
 docker-compose up
 ```

-You can verify if `LocalStack` is up and running by navigating to [`http://localhost:4566/`](http://localhost:4566/).
+You can verify if LocalStack is up and running by navigating to [`http://localhost:4566/`](http://localhost:4566/).

 ```json
 {"status": "running"}